-I carried guilt for not doing well in exams and guilt for not making headway in the most important years of my life.
-My biggest guilt was ripping up school reports, because I couldn’t bear to read the comments made by my teachers and yet with my parents’ they were the ones to blame.
-I carried the guilt for years, but see now that guilt had nothing to do with me.
+I carried guilt for not doing well in exams, and not making headway in the most important years of my life.
+My biggest guilt was ripping up school reports, because I couldn’t bear to read my teachers’ comments, and failing with my education and yet I wasn’t the one to blame.